This tutorial will show you how to set up and run Redis on your machine using Docker Compose.

 (integer) 1

-Updating your Redis Docker Container
+Updating your Redis Container using Docker Compose

-As mentioned at the start of this guide, one of the benefits of using Docker to run software like Redis is that it makes updating a straightforward process.
+As mentioned at the start of this guide, one of the benefits of using Docker Compose to run software like Redis is that it makes updating a straightforward process.

 These quick few steps will show you how easy the update process is.